The Heart’s True Condition

 When my heart’s focus lies with appearances, with going through the motions of “shoulds,” I’ve filled my life with activity (with busyness) that appears meaningful but really exists as quite the opposite.
 Seems a lot like a focus on the rule following of the Pharisees, doesn’t it?

 Filling our lives with the activity of sacrifice (busyness) provides ample distraction from addressing the true condition of the heart.
 Being busy (offering sacrifices) results in appearing accomplished but fails to consider the state of our intentions and motivations.

 Jesus used the phrase “I desire mercy, not sacrifice” (Matthew 9:12-13 & 12:7) knowing the generational familiarity it held for his listeners.
 The Life Application Study Bible says it this way:

 “God does not take pleasure in our outward expression if our inward faith is missing.”

-These Scripture represent the truth of what God asks of each of us.
+These verses represent the truth of what God asks of each of us.
 He doesn’t first ask for busyness (sacrificial activity) but for a sincere faith and devotion to him.
 He asks for loyalty and obedience.
-He asks that we are fair, just, humble and merciful.
-Only then is anything we do — our activity & our busyness — pleasing to him.
+He asks that we are fair, just, humble, and merciful.
+Only then is anything we do — our activity and our busyness — pleasing to him.

 Isaiah 1:11-17 gives a succinct path for learning to live out this pattern of being over doing.